Will there be a new 'headship' bishop?

 It is understood that the Bishop of Ebbsfleet would echo that view.

-One fly in the ointment, however, is that the Independent Reviewer, appears to believe that it will be sufficient for further episcopal support to come from, "a male bishop who is a member of a diocesan House of Bishops," which she claims is, "in line with paragraph 26 of the Declaration".
-This appears to ignore the earlier part of paragraph 26, where diocesan bishops are told to avoid, "conflict with the theological conviction on this issue" underlying a parish's resolution when choosing who will provide episcopal ministry.
+One fly in the ointment is, however, the Independent Reviewer's apparent belief that it will be sufficient for further episcopal support to come from, "a male bishop who is a member of a diocesan House of Bishops."
+She claims this is, "in line with paragraph 26 of the Declaration," but in doing so, appears to ignore the earlier part of the paragraph, where diocesan bishops are told to avoid, "conflict with the theological conviction on this issue," underlying a parish's resolution, when choosing who will provide episcopal ministry.
+Remember the original need for there to be, "at least one bishop who takes the Conservative Evangelical view on headship," to choose from.

-The report also notes that the Bishop of Ebbsfleet has seen his ministry impacted by the uncertainty caused by the two hot topics of the day - safeguarding and sexuality.
+The Independent Reviewer's report also notes that the Bishop of Ebbsfleet has seen his ministry impacted by the uncertainty caused by the two hot topics of the day - safeguarding and sexuality:

 The introduction of the 'Prayers of Love and Faith' for use in regular services, "has had a noticeable effect on parish finances, and although the number is still relatively small, some congregations have either left or are considering leaving the Church of England."

-While other congregations are looking at how they can survive within the Church of England with, "some churches with complementarian views which had not previously passed resolutions under the Declaration have now done so."
+Congregations are looking at how they might remain within the Church of England, despite any change, so the Bishop of Ebbsfleet is seeing, "some churches with complementarian views which had not previously passed resolutions under the Declaration," now doing so.

-The mention of LLF suggests that the timing of this Report is not just significant because it coincides with the tenth anniversary of the consecration of the first 'headship' bishop.
-It also comes just weeks before the bishops of the Church of England face 'key decisions' about the future of the 'Living in Love and Faith' project.
+The focus on LLF suggests that the timing of this Report may not just be significant because it coincides with the tenth anniversary of the consecration of the first 'headship' bishop.
+After all, it also comes just weeks before the bishops of the Church of England face 'key decisions' about the future of the 'Living in Love and Faith' project.

-The Autumn LLF Update says that the House of Bishops will meet next month to consider among other matters, "drafts of a Bishops’ Statement, Code of Practice, and Pastoral Guidelines for the use of the Prayers of Love and Faith".
+The Church of England's Autumn LLF Update says that the House of Bishops will meet next month to consider among other matters, "drafts of a Bishops’ Statement, Code of Practice, and Pastoral Guidelines for the use of the Prayers of Love and Faith".

-The Church of England Evangelical Council has consistently said that the use of the Prayers of Love and Faith in standalone services would require far greater episcopal differentiation than that which was provided for 'headship' conservatives and traditional catholics when women bishops were introduced.
-However, in May it is reported that the "the mood" of the House of Bishops was that even delegated episcopal ministry "risked a structural change that fundamentally changed the nature of episcopacy to resolve a problem that could be dealt with in other ways."
+The Church of England Evangelical Council has said consistently that the use of the Prayers of Love and Faith in standalone services would require far greater episcopal differentiation than that which was provided for 'headship' conservatives and traditional catholics when women bishops were introduced.
+Until now, their focus has been on the insufficiency of the idea of stronger 'delegated episcopal ministry'.
+However, in May the "the mood" of the House of Bishops was that even delegated episcopal ministry "risked a structural change that fundamentally changed the nature of episcopacy to resolve a problem that could be dealt with in other ways."

-Sometimes what the right hand gives, the left just takes away.
+It is a hard lesson to learn - but what the right hand gives, the left often takes away.

 Comments